jonathan-annett/capture-monitor-to-desktop/README.md

 It's expected that the operator understand which monitor is being used for the extended display, and which is the primary display.

 Whilst it could be assumed that 1 is the primary and 2 is the extended, this is not always the case, so it is stongly suggested the operator have done a "test run" in advance to know which display to capture, to avoid the unfortunate scenario where the desktop is set to display a presenter view screen, or some other application that happens to be open on the display being captured.

+Attribution
+---

+Portions of this repository are based on code found here https://techexpert.tips/powershell/powershell-configure-wallpaper/